ray-project/ray/doc/source/data/working-with-text.rst

     {'text': 'beautiful is better than ugly.'}
     {'text': 'explicit is better than implicit.'}

-For more information on transforming data, see `Transforming data <transforming_data>`_.
+For more information on transforming data, see :ref:`Transforming data <transforming_data>`.

 .. _performing-inference-on-text:

 Performing inference on text
 ----------------------------

-To perform inference on text, implement a callable class that sets up and invokes a model.
+To perform inference with a pre-trained model on text data, implement a callable class that sets up and invokes a model.
 Then, call :meth:`Dataset.map_batches() <ray.data.Dataset.map_batches>`.

 .. testcode::